ScottHilton/SpheroMaze/README.md

      since the camera will open with its default factory values.

 10. The last main setup thing to do is connect a Sphero:
-   a.
-Make sure the Sphero(s) is paired with the computer (see troubleshooting
-     for more details).
+    1. Make sure the Sphero(s) is paired with the computer (see troubleshooting for more details).
-   b.
-Select a Sphero and gently tap it against a surface until it lights up.
+    2. Select a Sphero and gently tap it against a surface until it lights up.
      The color pattern will tell you which Sphero it is (e.g. WYO = White Yellow Orange, BPW = Blue Purple White).
-   c.
-Under the Sphero Settings on the menu, there is a drop down menu with a
-     list of Sphero devices.
+    3. Under the Sphero Settings on the menu, there is a drop down menu with a list of Sphero devices.
 Select the corresponding Sphero that you want to run.
 Then press “Connect.”
-   d.
-The program will attempt to connect with the Sphero.
-Be sure that the
-     Sphero is still lit up.
+    4. The program will attempt to connect with the Sphero.
+Be sure that the Sphero is still lit up.
 The Sphero lights will go out and a blue dot will light up on the side.
 This is the orientation dot.
-   e.
-Orient the Sphero.
-When the Sphero is first connected a blue dot will
-     light up on its side.
+    5. Orient the Sphero.
+When the Sphero is first connected a blue dot will light up on its side.
 On one side of the maze board perimeter wall there will be a yellow mark.
 Orient the Sphero so that the blue dot faces that wall (not the yellow mark itself, but the wall that the yellow mark is